 WordPress: Unlimited Control and Flexibility

-WordPress is free and open source software that users can install on any hosting service they choose, and its basic structure can be endlessly modified, customized, and extended with thousands of free WordPress themes and plugins that add new looks and special features.
+WordPress is free and open source software that users can install on any hosting provider they choose, and its basic structure can be endlessly modified, customized, and extended with thousands of free WordPress themes and plugins that add new looks and special features.
 Anyone, even those with no coding experience can create a site with WordPress, thanks to the management tools available in a site’s admin dashboard: and more advanced users can work directly with the WordPress source code to make more extensive customizations for a unique look and performance.

 Setting Up and Customizing Sites

 Compare that to the thousands of free and premium themes and plugins available to WordPress users, with even more options to customize their web design by working with its style sheets.
-WordPress users can incorporate themes and plugins from anywhere, and even create their own.
+Users can incorporate themes and WordPress plugins from anywhere, and even create their own.
 However, Squarespace won’t allow users to freely make changes and import themes or other elements from outside the site since all tools and features available to users are created and owned by the Squarespace development team.

 Hosting: Who’s In Control?